sidiousvic/sidious.pizza/about.md

 ![A scorpion resting on dry earth.](/assets/images/scorpionism.webp){ optimize width=800 fetchpriority="low" caption="Your deadly neighborhood arachnid" }

-In the desert we're bred with a sense of scarcity and danger that makes us hardy, and stubborn.
+In the desert we're bred with a sense of scarcity and danger that makes us loud, hardy, and stubborn.
 These of course are all double edged swords...

 <a name="misled-youth"></a>